Suzi Digby: Career

+February 2016 saw the public launch of her professional vocal consort, multi award-winning ORA Singers (now the leading commissioners of new choral music in the world).

+Digby is also a visiting professor at the University of Southern California (Choral Studies).

+In 2014, she launched her Californian professional vocal consort, The Golden Bridge, commissioning Californian composers to ‘reflect’ English Renaissance master works.
+Digby is, by profession, an international choral conductor and music educator.

 Personal life

 Susan Watts married in 1980 The Hon.
 Henry Noel Kenelm Digby, eldest son of Edward Digby, 12th Baron Digby.
-She has two children from her first marriage: Edward and Alexandra.
+She has two children from her first marriage.
 They divorced in 2001.

 In July 2006 she married John Eatwell, Baron Eatwell, President of Queens' College, Cambridge.

 In 2007, Digby was appointed OBE for services to music education.